 Primarily, states like Oregon, Washington, North Carolina, Pennsylvania, Wisconsin and Michigan will be greatest affected.
 Oregon is the leading producer of Christmas trees and North Carolina is a close runner-up.
 However, the tree-industry is United States-wide.
 Farms will transport their trees to all 50 states, continental and contiguous, as well as the Caribbean Islands, Mexico, Canada, and Asia.
 Drivers will be sourced from all over the US to run these loads.

 Shippers need to be prepared for a spike in load volume – especially in the highest tree growth areas.
 (Pacific Northwest and North Carolina) A typical 53 foot dry van can hold anywhere from 400-500 seven-foot tall trees, and fewer taller trees.
-With 2018 on par to match or exceed 2017’s 28 million tree sales, shippers can expect an increase of 54,000-60,000 loads in the next few weeks.
+With this year on par to match or exceed 2018’s 30 million tree sales, shippers can expect an increase of 54,000-60,000 loads in the next few weeks.

 Christmas tree loads often cost more than other freight because the tree shipments are heavy, perishable, and have an immediate market demand.
 Not to mention, the trees often pick up and deliver in remote locations, far from higher freight-populated areas.
 Drivers will typically charge more for these dead-head miles to and from freight-friendly markets.
 Higher fuel prices are also a factor this year.
 The national average is currently at $3.282/mile compared to last year’s $2.746/mile according to AAA.
 Drivers who do not accept Christmas tree freight will often pass on their opportunity costs to shippers in other industries.